By Debora Arriaga Weiss

 It doesn’t matter how they get here, how they walk, or where they come from.
 No matter that it’s cold or that the winter wind chills them.
 Spending the night outdoors is no burden.
 Faith in the Virgin makes up for all discomforts.
 Anything, just to be in the Tepeyac Sanctuary near Her, She who is always close to us, always there.
 On this day, everyone wants to be in the Virgin’s home.

 Different versions of the Virgin

 The happiness and joy of many worshippers often becomes a cry that melts into an atmosphere charged with energy and hope.
 What transpires is more an act of faith than one of religion; more than an individual action, a collective supplication for a better Mexico and a kinder world.
 The Virgin lives in our hearts, and where the Virgin of Guadalupe lives…there is hope.

 All roads lead from Tepeyac: one leaves the sanctuary with the comforting knowledge that we are not alone.
 Because. undoubtedly, we are under the mantle of her protection, safe in her embrace.
 What more could we desire?

-No question about it, that's how we Mexicans are, those of us who consider ourselves children of the Virgin of Tepeyac.
-Without doubt, one is Guadalupano because there is no other way to be.
+No question about it, that’s how we Mexicans are, those of us who consider ourselves children of the Virgin of Tepeyac.
+Without a doubt, one is Guadalupano because there is no other way to be.